nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 --}}
 ![button-creation-plus-button](nx_asset://62c8b710-4e68-4849-aa41-3ff0cfab5d82 ?w=152,border=true)

-The `+` button in Designer has been refreshed at the same time, to be more explicit:
+The `+` button in Designer will be refreshed at the same time, to be more explicit:
 - Tooltips are shown on the option you choose,
 - When only two options are available, clicking the `+` button directly leads you to the one that is the simplest to use.

 ### Better Contextual Help

-Studio Designer shows contextual help on click so that you can copy/paste code samples and click on documentation links.
+Studio Designer will show contextual help on click so that you can copy/paste code samples and click on documentation links.

 ### Help In Page Provider Configuration

-- Aggregates for a page provider display default values, for instance on the date format.
+- Aggregates for a page provider will provide default values, for instance on the date format.
-- Contextual help are improved to guide you on options that had no previous explanation, be simpler to understand otherwise and provide samples.
+- Contextual help will be improved to guide you on options that had no previous explanation, be simpler to understand otherwise and provide samples.
-- Quick filter name is shown in the user interface when no translation has been defined for it.
+- Quick filter name will be shown in the user interface when no translation has been defined for it.

 ### Polymer 3 Migration